 - Last updated:

-Sunshine Coast Funding Finder is a comprehensive search engine for local, state, federal and private grants.
-Users can register to receive alerts about funding programs relevant to them as they become available.
-This gives businesses and community groups an opportunity to be well prepared for funding applications.
+The Sunshine Coast Funding Finder is a council supported (FREE) search engine for local, state, federal and private grants.
+Users can log in to search for community or business grants, and can register to receive alerts about funding programs relevant to them as they become available.
+This gives you an opportunity to be well prepared for funding applications.

 - Queensland Community Foundation